-To open the trunk, push the release lever to the direction pointed by an arrow.
+To open the trunk, push the release lever in the direction indicated by the arrow.

 Parents should decide if their children should be shown how to use this feature.

 For more information about child safety, see page 37.

 Even if the trunk release lever is locked with the master key, you can open the trunk with the remote transmitter.